-I lived in Hawaii in my 20's and learned how to build free standing dry stack rock walls, known as hakahaka walls, which held an ancient symbol of protection and strength.
+I lived in Hawaii in my 20's and learned how to build hakahaka walls; free standing dry stack rock walls which hold an ancient symbol of protection and strength.

 Making a hakahaka wall required solving a visual and structural problem, patience and time finding the perfect rock to fit the previous rock stacked, and tenacity to see the project through.
 In this craft, I found creative fire and a way of seeing into things.